FAQs

 • How do I apply?

-If you have any questions or queries about your application or the application process, get in touch with the team via email at hello@uprising.org.uk
+If you have any questions or queries in the meantime, feel free to get in touch with the team at elp2@wildlifetrusts.org

 • When does it start?
 What dates do I need to keep free?